Kaajal Oza Vaidya

 Kaajal Oza Vaidya is an author, screenwriter, radio personality and journalist from Ahmedabad, India.
 She initially worked as a journalist and actress.
 She has written more than 56 books including novels, short stories and essays.
 She has written stories, dialogues and scripts of soap operas and films.
 She writes columns in several publications and hosts a radio show.

-Life
+Early life and education

 Kaajal was born on 29 September 1966 in Mumbai, India.
 She graduated with a degree in English and Sanskrit from Gujarat University in 1986.
 She completed her post-graduate certificate in advertising management from Saint Xavier's College in Mumbai.

 Career

 She debuted in writing with a short story collection, Sambandh..
 To Akash in 2005 was followed by a collection of poetry, Sheshyatra.
 Her popularity grew when her first novel Yog Viyog was serialized in Chitralekha weekly.
 She worked on plays during her earlier career.
 She teaches creative writing as a Visiting Faculty in the Master of Developmental Communication Department of Gujarat University.

 She worked as a journalist with Sandesh, Gujarat Daily, Loksatta-Jansatta, The Indian Express, Abhiyan magazine and Samkalin, Sambhaav.
 She writes columns in Divya Bhaskar, Gujarat Mitra, Kutchmitra, Janmabhhomi Pravasi and Culcutta Halchal.
 She regularly gives speeches on different subjects across Gujarat and beyond.
 She hosts the radio show Kaajal@9 on 94.3 My FM Ahmedabad.